scottchiesa/UKB_RAP_STATA/README.md

 Stata can be used on the RAP for analysing UK Biobank data provided you have an active licence.
 Unfortunately, the built-in version of Stata on the RAP is v16 whereas UCL licences are v17+.

-The below instructions allow you to install Stata 18 on the RAP and then link it to an existing UCL Stata18 licence for use.
+The below instructions allow you to install a kernel for Stata 19 on the RAP whch is linked to the licensed version of Stata on your local machine, thereby letting you run Stata commands through a Jupyter Notebook.

 ## 1. Download Stata to your local machine